TonyBogdanov/bottle/README.md

 [![Buy Me a Coffee](http://static.tonybogdanov.com/github/coffee.svg)](http://ko-fi.co/1236KUKJNC96B)

+## This is a legacy version

+It is no longer supported or maintained.
+For the latest version see branch [bottle-2](https://github.com/TonyBogdanov/bottle/tree/bottle-2).

 An extended collection of useful tools and snippets to help you quickly bootstrap a new project, utilizing:

 - [Bourbon](http://bourbon.io)